royfrancis/pophelper/README.md

 ### Disclaimer

 The `pophelper` R package is offered free and without warranty of any kind, either expressed or implied.
 I will not be held liable to you for any damage arising out of the use, modification or inability to use this program. `pophelper` R package can be used, redistributed and/or modified freely for non-commercial purposes subject to the original source being properly cited.
 Licensed under GPL-3.
 Please make sure you verify all your results by eye atleast once per batch.
-Verify, verify and when you are done with that, reverify.

 ### Contact

-If you have an issues, suggestions, new useful ideas or ways to improve this, feel free to contact me, or add a comment to the issues section here on github.
+If you have an issues, suggestions, corrections, ideas on ways to improve or extend this package, feel free to contact me, or add a comment to the issues section here on Github.
 Preferred email is roy.m.francis@outlook.com.
 My spam filter sometimes goes hyper and swallows emails.
 If you don't receive a reply from me in 48 hours, consider sending an email to roy.francis@ebc.uu.se as well.

 2015 Roy M Francis | roy.m.francis@outlook.com